 than 7 games or two or more scheduled doubleheaders.

-Never use “Strict order” (except in Spring Training).
+Never use “Strict order” (except in Spring

-Use “Always start highest rested” or “Strict, on
+Training).
+Use “Always start highest rested” or

-occasion highest rested”.
-These settings will tend to
+“Strict, on occasion highest rested”.
+These settings

-it is reasonable to do so.
+three when it is reasonable to do so.

 Use the “YES” setting for “Allow SP in Relief”.